-Enrico Fermi demonstrated the first nuclear chain reaction in a lab under the squash court at the University of Chicago.
+Enrico Fermi demonstrates the first nuclear chain reaction in a lab under the squash court at the University of Chicago.
 In a nuclear chain reaction, a neutron splits one uranium atom into two smaller atoms, which in turn release energy and neutrons; these neutrons split other uranium atoms, releasing more energy and neutrons.

-England becomes the third nuclear power when it tests an Atomic bomb code named Hurricane at Monte Bello Islands, West Australia.
+England becomes the third nuclear power when it tests an atomic bomb code-named Hurricane at Monte Bello Islands, West Australia.

 The Soviet Union ships nuclear missiles to Cuba.
 Upon discovery of the missiles, the United States demands they be removed.
 For two weeks, the world is thrust to the brink of nuclear war, until Moscow agrees to remove the missiles.